-Dinner tables are assigned in two seatings -- at 6 p.m. and 8:15 p.m. -- or passengers can opt to walk in at whim via the "Your Time Dining" option (perhaps the reason there always seemed to be some congestion when at the dining room entrance).
-The majority of tables accommodate four, six and 10 diners with a limited number of two-tops.
-When the wait staff -- friendly and attentive as they are -- start singing and dancing, a signature Carnival twist, you know it is nearly time to say good night.
+Open-seating a la carte breakfast and lunch are offered in The Gold Pearl.
+Dinner tables are assigned in two seatings -- at 5.45 p.m. and 7.45 p.m. -- or passengers can opt to walk in at whim via the "Your Time Dining" option available at Black Pearl Restaurant.
+When the wait staff -- friendly and attentive as they are -- start singing and dancing, a signature Carnival twist, you know it is nearly time to leave.

 The Spendido Lido, a self-serve buffet that rises two levels on the Lido Deck, is a crowd-pleaser because of its uncommon variety and its proximity to the pools, hot tubs, water slide and sun decks.
 With capacity for nearly 1,400 diners, there is plenty of indoor and outdoor seating, and enough ocean views to go around.
 However, the lines can get long, especially at breakfast, so be prepared for waits.

 There's no wait staff in Splendido Lido, so if you want a glass of wine or an aperitif to accompany the meal, you'll have to walk to a poolside bar to get one.

 Carnival Deli (Deck 9) Meals: L, D

 Open from about 11 am to 11 pm, the deli counter is located on the Serenity Deck and is open when the hot buffet is closed.
 You'll find sandwiches such as pastrami, along with favourites like grilled cheese or chicken wraps.
 There is usually a line, but it's a handy, free go-to for whenever you're hungry or want something a bit healthier.